At least they warned us.Jack and Jill

 to date her so he can get Jill out of town, to less than satisfying results.

-Though a commercial success, the film was panned by critics around the world as it made several "worst films of the year lists" by almost everyone who saw it.
+The film was both a commercial and critical failure, falling short of its 80 million dollar budget and appearing on several "worst films of the year lists" by almost everyone who saw it.
 It also won all ten Golden Raspberry Awards

 , holding a solid 3%.